nosqlbench/nosqlbench/adapter-pulsar/src/main/resources/pulsar.md

         * `out_of_order`: simulate message out of sequence
         * `msg_loss`: simulate message loss
         * `msg_dup`: simulate message duplication
+    * This value should be used only for testing purposes.
+It is not recommended to use this parameter in actual testing environments.
 * ***e2e_starting_time_source***:
     * Starting timestamp for end-to-end operation.
 When specified, will update the `e2e_msg_latency` histogram with the calculated end-to-end latency.
 The latency is calculated by subtracting the starting time from the current time.
 The starting time is determined from a configured starting time source.
 The unit of the starting time is milliseconds since epoch.
     * The possible values for `e2e_starting_time_source`: